-Law Office of Michael J Heath -- Bankruptcy Attorney ¦ Bankruptcy Lawyer ¦ FREE Consult -- Where Your Road to a Fresh Start Begins!
+Law Office of Michael J Heath - Bankruptcy Attorney ¦ Bankruptcy Lawyer ¦ FREE Consult in Virginia Beach --Where Your Road to a Fresh Start Begins!
 Call: 757.431.8665

 FREE Consultation with a Bankruptcy Lawyer.
 Personal & Professional Service!
 Bankruptcy May Help SAVE Your Home, Paycheck, Car or Marriage, STOP your Foreclosure, STOP your Garnishment, or STOP a Civil Law Suit!
 Proudly serving the Chapter 7 & Chapter 13 Consumer Bankruptcy needs of Hampton Roads - Tidewater Virginia, including Virginia Beach, Norfolk, Chesapeake & Portsmouth.
 CONTACT ME NOW FOR A FREE BANKRUPTCY CONSULTATION WITH AN ATTORNEY.

 What Different Types of Bankruptcy Cases Should I Consider?